Philotheephilix/Multi-funtional-telegram-bot/README.md

   5. Greeting: When the user sends the command "/start", the bot greets the user with "Hey!
 Hows it going?"

+  6. SOS(Emergency Numbers): When the user sends the command "/sos ,the bot asks the user to set the country name.
+Then, when the user sends the country name, the bot retrieves the current SOS numbers for that country and returns it for example: if the user sets the country as "India" the bot returns
+      Emergency Numbers For India
+      Ambulance = 102
+      Fire = 101
+      Police = 100

 ## Links
 [Releases](https://github.com/Philotheephilix/Multi-funtional-telegram-bot/releases)